 I have my nutrition certification and while this post provides some basic information about nutrition, it’s just a guide.
 Please consult with a registered dietitian for specific concerns or needs.
 They can do wonders to improve your overall health and help you meet your goals.

-Maintaining a healthy weight is primarily due to doing the right amount of exercise and nutrition for you.
+Maintaining a healthy weight happens primarily by doing the right amount of exercise and nutrition for you.
 That combination depends on lots of factors including your genetics, age, lifestyle (inactive versus active) and motivation.
 Diet is the focus of this post.
-There is an infinite amount of information available online, and it seems that there is always a new diet trend that is taking the world by storm (e.g. South Beach or Atkins).
+There is unlimited information available online, and it seems that there is always a new diet trend that is taking the world by storm.
 However, it’s never a one size fits all solution.

 I’m someone that needs a lot of carbs in my diet.
 Without them, I can’t focus as well, and I can’t maintain a healthy weight for my height.
 For others, carbs have the opposite effect.
 So when my family or friends tell me they are on “insert name here” diet and it works for them so others should do it, I have to say something because it won’t work for everyone (more on this later in this post).
 I’m also a firm believer in long-term lifestyle goals over quick fix solutions that in the long run aren’t sustainable.

 Everybody needs a certain amount of calories per day to maintain their current weight.
 It varies greatly among individuals and factors including gender, height, weight, and activity level.
 According to USDA dietary guidelines, with an inactive lifestyle: